 Industry is paying attention, too.
 You can now buy products ranging from sunscreen to shampoo made with 100% biodegradable ingredients shipped in compostable packaging.
 Reusable alternatives to traditional one-use plastics have become increasingly plentiful.
-And, innovative brands like Wolven Threads have figured out new ways to repurpose and recycle plastic—making sure it doesn’t end up in landfills or anywhere near our favorite beaches.
-Even more exciting, you can now skip out on plastic altogether when you buy brand new Wolven Threads tees made from incredible carbon neutral wood pulp fibers.
+And, innovative brands like Wolven have figured out new ways to repurpose and recycle plastic — making sure it doesn’t end up in landfills or anywhere near our favorite beaches.
+Even more exciting, you can now skip out on plastic altogether when you buy brand new Wolven Graphic Tees made from incredible carbon neutral wood pulp fibers.
 Yep!
 You can now shine bright in gorgeous recycled fabrics, move freely on the mat, and nix traditional synthetic fibers for good.

 Want to do more to stop plastic and live green?
 Read these top 15 tips for decreasing your plastic footprint today.